violet-eco/violet-eco.github.io/docs/features/power-and-heat.md

 standby state, the fans operate at lower speeds, resulting in quieter operation and reduced power consumption.
 Conversely, during demanding workloads or high-temperature scenarios, the fans ramp up their speed to deliver effective cooling.

-## User Guidelines for Heat Management

-While Violet employs robust heat management strategies, Violetians can also contribute to maintaining optimal thermal conditions.
-Here are some guidelines:

-1. **Ensure Proper Ventilation:** Avoid blocking ventilation channels, air intake/exhaust points, and fan outlets.
-Allow free airflow around the device.
-2. **Clean Dust and Debris:** Regularly clean dust and debris from ventilation openings, fans, and heat sinks to maintain optimal airflow and heat dissipation.